Chart Color Schemes

 Erskineville - Alexandria features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region

-Erskineville-Alexandria's dwelling structure in 2016 comprised 3.5% houses and 96.5% other dwellings, compared to Sydney metro's 2.3% houses and 97.7% other dwellings.
-Home ownership was at 12.9%, with mortgaged dwellings at 33.7% and rented ones at 53.4%.
-Median monthly mortgage repayments were $2,752, above Sydney metro's $2,705.
-Median weekly rent was $591, compared to Sydney metro's $550.
-Nationally, Erskineville-Alexandria's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Erskineville-Alexandria's dwelling structures, as per the latest Census, comprised 3.5% houses and 96.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's figures of 2.3% houses and 97.7% other dwellings.
+Home ownership in Erskineville-Alexandria stood at 12.9%, with mortgaged dwellings at 33.7% and rented ones at 53.4%.
+The median monthly mortgage repayment was $2,752, higher than Sydney metro's average of $2,705.
+Median weekly rent in Erskineville-Alexandria was recorded at $591, compared to Sydney metro's $550.
+Nationally, Erskineville-Alexandria's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing